ucb-bar/chipyard/docs/Customization/Custom-Core.rst

 Chipyard allows a tile to either receive interrupts from other devices or initiate interrupts to notify other cores/devices.
-In the tile that inherited ``SinksExternalInterrupts``, one can create a ``TileInterrupts`` object (a Chisel bundle) and call ``decodeCoreInterrupts`` with the object as the argument.
+In the tile that inherited ``SinksExternalInterrupts``, one can create a ``TileInterrupts`` object (a Chisel bundle) and call ``decodeCoreInterrupts()`` with the object as the argument.
 Note that you should call this function in the implementation class since it returns a Chisel bundle used by RTL code.
-You can then read the interrupt bits from the resulting object.
+You can then read the interrupt bits from the ``TileInterrupts`` bundle we create above.
 The definition of ``TileInterrupts`` is

 .. code-block:: scala